cbroms/project-archive/src/routes/posts/webet.md

 ---
 title: "WebET"
-date: 2020-06-01
+date: 2020-09-01
-now: true
-category: "experiment"
+category: "Software"
 image: "/static/images/webet/viz-draft.png"
 ---

-# WebET

 ![](/static/images/webet/viz-draft.png)

 WebET is an experimental way of capturing eye tracking data from a common webcam for remote web-based usability studies.
+You can find [the full case study on my portfolio](https://christianbroms.com/project/webet).

-I'm working on this project over the summer as a result of an Undergraduate Research Fellowship from Carnegie Mellon University.
-Advised by Prof. John Zimmerman.
+I developed this project over the summer of 2020.
+It was advised by Professor John Zimmerman and is the result of an Undergraduate Summer Research Fellowship awarded by Carnegie Mellon University, funded by the Porges Family Fund for Undergraduate Research.